kofno/RestaurantRescue/README.md

     * Small set of declarative interactions
     * Simple link based navigation
     * Inventory and world based interactions
+    * Markdown!!!

 I was intrigued to try this after playing around with RenPy and the Elm Narrative Engine.

+Other things I'd like to add:

+    * Save progress to localStorage in the background
+    * Load progress from localStorage
+    * More fancy transitions!!!!